 About Mission of Mary Cooperative

+Mission of Mary Cooperative is a non-profit organization addressing food deserts and social justice issues in east Dayton, Ohio by providing access to healthy, affordable food.
 A food desert is an area lacking accessible, affordable, and healthy food.
 In many cases, with options limited to fast food, this also leads to increased rates of obesity.
-This has become a primary concern for Dayton, Ohio, whose metropolitan area ranks as the worst in Ohio and one of the worst in the country for food insecurity.
+This has become a primary concern for Dayton whose metropolitan area ranks as the worst in Ohio and one of the worst in the country for food insecurity.